 In today’s COVID-19-stricken era, consumers are only opting to transact online!
 Despite a downturn with the unforeseeable economic changes, there are still opportunities for growth!
 Identify the opportunities in select geographies online or offline, and milk those sales channels.
 Focus on addressing operational hurdles specific to those channels and on improving the experience.

 Customers are essential for a business to thrive.
 The customer should be at the heart of your digital transformation strategy.
 Agility in delivering solutions and a superior customer experience at the end of the day are factors that drive customer loyalty and repeat business.
-Digitizing operations and processes to ensure your firm can meet these rapidly evolving customer needs in the medium of their preference is what will differentiate the successful businesses from the ones that are left behind.
+Digitizing operations and processes like technical screening help to ensure your firm can meet these rapidly evolving customer needs in the medium of their preference are what will differentiate the successful businesses from the ones that are left behind.